abzy128/abzy-kz/src/content/blog/2025-10-19-background-agents/index.md

 ---

-*Generative AI was utilized to convert my mess of a post into readable content.*
+*Generative AI was used to convert my mess of a post into readable content.*

 ---

-*Our product is not our yet, but in the meantime, you can check out [t3 chat](https://t3.chat), it is cool.*
+*Our product is not out yet, but in the meantime, you can check out [t3 chat](https://t3.chat), it is cool.*